anth0nyg2003/configure-ad/README.md

 - Configure Client-1 to Use DC-1 as its DNS server
 - Verify Connectivity Between Client-1 and DC-1
 - Install Active Directory Domain Services
+- Promote DC-1 as Domain Controller
+- Create a Domain Admin User in Active Directory
+- Join Client-1 to the Domain
+- Verify Domain Join in Active Directory

 <h2>Deployment and Configuration Steps</h2>